Metaswitch/ellis/docs/api.md

     /accounts/<username>/numbers/<SIP URI>/
     /accounts/<username>/numbers/<SIP URI>/password

-Make an POST request to `/accounts/<username>/numbers/` to allocate a new number to an account.
+Make an POST request to `/accounts/<username>/numbers/` to allocate a new number (chosen randomly from the pool) to an account.
 Specify the following parameters in the body:

     {
       "pstn":             <boolean specifying if number should be a PSTN>, "private_id":       <private identity to associate this number with, null if none yet exists>
     }

+Note that `private_id` must be a private identity that already exists - if you specify an arbitrary one, Ellis will not create it for you.
+If you want to provision numbers and private identities of your own choosing, you should read "Provisioning specific numbers" below or use the [Homer](https://github.com/Metaswitch/crest/blob/dev/docs/homer_api.md) and [Homestead APIs](https://github.com/Metaswitch/crest/blob/dev/docs/homestead_api.md) directly.

 Response